Banananaman91/UnityMPM/README.md

 of a solid material impact.

 ## Information for analyising performance data
-All scenes in the DataStudy folder are setup for analysing data.
-Case studies 1 - 3 analyse the performance impacts on increasing particle counts.
+All scenes in the DataStudy folder are setup for analysing the performance impacts of MPM, with focuses on Particle Counts, DX and DT applications.
-Case studies 4 - 6 analyse the performance impacts of the deltaX (DX) for calculations.
-Case studies 7 - 9 analyse the performance impacts of the DT for calculations

 All scenes inside of the VisualStudy folder are setup without performance in mind.
 These scenes have variations of the Mass and Size of the cube object which collides with the MPM particles.
 They are intended to simulate a solid cube in MPM and see the visual impacts in action.

+## Dependencies
+This project requires Unity Jobs package installed from the package manager, along with Burst Compiler and Mathematics

 ## Collecting and Analysing DataStudy scenes
 Install Profile Anlyzer in the package manager.
 This is a preview package.